 The road to the hottest spring in Arizona is thoroughly destroyed by flash flood.

-Scalding water in 180 degrees F water is gushing in the remote area.
+Scalding water at 180 degrees F gushes in the remote area.

 There is one of the largest copper mines in North America, which is possessed by Freeport-McMoRan (72%) and affiliated companies of Sumitomo Metal Mining (28%).

 You will see many special-purpose vehicles as large as a house crossing a street.

 There remains an old hiking spot that was popular among miners of Morenci Operations started the business in 1872.